Changing youth sports culture

 Everyone, including other players on the team, coaches, athletic trainers, and physical therapists, has a story about the kid who played wonderfully only 4 months after ACL injury.

-No one wants to talk about the athletes who never made it back, or worse, suffered a second ACL injury requiring surgery.
+No one wants to talk about the athletes who never made it back, or worse, suffered a second ACL injury requiring surgery, such with Olympic gold medal skier Lindsay Vonn, who suffered a second tear of her ACL and postponed surgery in order to try - unsuccessfully, as it turned out - to compete in the Sochi Olympics.

 No one wants to hear stories like the one about Amy Steadman, who was surely going to be one of the great American soccer players of her generation.
 When she was only a junior in high school, Parade Magazine touted her as the "best of the best."
 But by the time Steadman was 21, she had undergone four ACL surgeries on her right knee, the first time while training for the Women's Under-19 World Cup.
 She worked tirelessly 3 to 4 hours a day for 10 months to make it all the way back after surgery.